Sylar257/Transformers-in-NLP/README.md

 More specifically, we are going integrate `FastAI` and the `transformers` library developed by *[Hugging Face](https://huggingface.co/)*, formerly known as `pytorch-transformers` and `pytorch-pretrained-bert`.
 Now this library contains over 40 *state-of-the-art* **pre-trained** NLP models which we simply can’t pass on.
 It also come with essential utilities such as *tokenizer*, *optimizer* and *learning rate scheduler*.
 However, in this repo, we will use most of utility functions from `fastai` library as it’s a bit more optimized.

+## Code Implementation

+You will find two Jupyter notebooks in this repo.
+In the [Transformer with no LM fine-tuning.ipynb](https://github.com/Sylar257/Transformers-in-NLP/blob/master/Transformer%20with%20no%20LM%20fine-tuning.ipynb) we will implement transformer with `FastAI` library without fine-tuning the language model separately.
+This notebook follows strictly the guide provided by [Maximilien Roberti](https://towardsdatascience.com/@maximilienroberti).
+Details of his guide can be found both in his [Medium post](https://towardsdatascience.com/fastai-with-transformers-bert-roberta-xlnet-xlm-distilbert-4f41ee18ecb2) as well as [Kaggle chanllange](https://www.kaggle.com/maroberti/fastai-with-transformers-bert-roberta).
+(Thumbs up for Maximilien Roberti)

+The reason why there exists a second notebook is because in Maximilien’s [implementation](https://www.kaggle.com/maroberti/fastai-with-transformers-bert-roberta) he mainly replaced the AWD_LSTM model from `FastAI` by **RoBERTa** from `Hugging Face`.
+According to Jeremy’s [ULMFiT paper](https://arxiv.org/pdf/1801.06146.pdf), if we’d fine tuning the encoder of the **RoBERTa** model as a language model before constructing the classifier for sentiment analysis task the accuracy could be even better.
+Hence, in the [Implement various Transformers with FastAI.ipynb]([https://github.com/Sylar257/Transformers-in-NLP/blob/master/Implement%20various%20Transformers%20with%20FastAI.ipynb](https://github.com/Sylar257/Transformers-in-NLP/blob/master/Implement various Transformers with FastAI.ipynb)) you will find the complete code for building two separate `databunch` for both language model and classification task as well as how can we apply *transfer learning* with `transformers` while taking advantage of the convenience of `FastAI` toolkit.

+To benchmark our result we will be using the classic [IMDb sentiment analysis dataset](https://s3.amazonaws.com/fast-ai-nlp/imdb).
+Following the standard ULMFiT approach, in the last [repo](https://github.com/Sylar257/ULMFiT-Sentiment-Analysis), we were able to reach **94.7%** accuracy which is slightly better than the state-of-the-art result in 2017 (94.1% accuracy).
+Now let’s challenge ourselves to push these results even further by implementing more advanced skills.

+In this repository you will find everything you need to incorporate transformers as the base architecture when using the `FastAI` framework.
+I will also try to provide you with the essential explanations of why we would make those customizations so that when you choose a different architecture you can replicate the process.

+# Key elements

 ## Self-Attention